 - Data encryption while at rest and in transit

 Make security a top priority when shopping for employee engagement software.
-With regulations around data privacy becoming increasingly strict, and violation penalties more expensive, it’s paramount that security is top of mind when choosing a software platform for you team.
+With regulations around data privacy becoming increasingly strict, and violation penalties more expensive, it’s paramount that security is top of mind when choosing a software platform for your team.

-4) Evaluate Integration Capabilities
+Evaluate Integration Capabilities